monsoonmaelstrom/book2/book2.md

 ### 33 - Run!

 I’ve been waiting at the Northend Bluffs for hours.
 Giorgi and I separated shortly before I got here.
 He tried to argue, tried to convince me he should stay with me at least for a while, but the fact of the matter is that he needs to meet up with Davy, and I don’t need Iverson following him to Davy when he does.
-On top of that, I don’t need anyone else on top of the cliff to worry about when Iverson gets here.
+What’s more, I don’t need anyone else on top of the cliff to worry about when Iverson gets here.
 Liam, Alex, and Peter are going to be more than enough.
 Giorgi’s capable, but he’s not *that* capable.
 I’m not sure anyone is that capable.
 Including me.

 It’s probably close to seven in the evening, and since I’ve arrived, I’ve done practically nothing.
-I’m operating under the assumption I’m being watched, so at least that’s how I’m hoping it looks from the outside.
+I’m operating under the assumption that I’m being watched, so at least that’s how I’m hoping it looks from the outside.
 When I first got here, I took a quick look around, and counted my steps to the edge of the cliff.
-Since that point I’ve been sitting on the ground, about thirty-five feet away from the cliff’s edge, waiting.
+Since that point, I’ve been sitting on the ground, about thirty-five feet away from the cliff’s edge, waiting.

 I briefly considered having a thick fog roll in before I got here, to make things difficult for anyone watching, but ultimately decided it wasn’t worth the effort.
-Iverson could likely dissipate if he wanted to, and wasting energy battling over the weather would be useless.
+Iverson could likely dissipate it if he wanted to, and wasting energy battling over the weather would be useless.
 Instead, I’ve been very subtly cultivating the conditions for fog immediately over the river at the base of the cliff, in a way that will hopefully look completely natural and be entirely undetectable once night sets in.
 It should be precisely enough to obscure Davy and the others, and nothing more, since I don’t want to give Iverson any reason to think twice about the river.

 I know there’s a good chance Iverson will either show up earlier or later than the appointed time, and even though we didn’t discuss it, Davy will know it too.
 I expect he’ll be ready and waiting regardless.